cavanes1/SurfgenBound2/README.md

 # SurfgenBound 2
 This is an updated version of SurfgenBound.
-This program generates a polynomial fit to ab initio points via diabatization by ansatz.
-The initial version was provided by Yafu Guan.
+This program generates a least-squares polynomial fit to ab initio points via diabatization by ansatz.
+The generated surface can be analyzed using [these tools](https://github.com/cavanes1/PES-analysis).
+The initial commit version was provided by Yafu Guan.

 The provided makefile runs succesfully on ARCH.